ing-bank/baker/docs/sections/development-life-cycle/test.md

 ## Testing Recipes for Soundness: Compiling the Recipe in a Test

-First, one important notice is that currently Baker does not check at compile time the soundness of your Recipe (if your Recipe makes any sense), but it does so when compiling it with the `RecipeCompiler.compileRecipe(recipe)` API, errors are thrown in the form of exceptions describing the issue.
+First, one important notice is that currently Baker does not check at compile time the soundness of your Recipe (if your Recipe makes any sense), but it does so when compiling it with the `RecipeCompiler.compileRecipe(recipe)` API.
+Errors are thrown in the form of exceptions describing the issue.
 So a simple unit test that simply compiles your `Recipe` is essential.

 ```scala tab="Scala"